thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

 11.1 Integration with `RequestDataValueProcessor`
 -------------------------------------------------

 Thymeleaf seamlessly integrates with Spring's `RequestDataValueProcessor` interface.
-This interface allows the interception of link URLs, form URLs and form field values before they are written to the markup result, as well as transparently adding hidden form fields that enable security features like e.g. protection agains CSRF (Cross-Site Request Forgery).
+This interface allows the interception of link URLs, form URLs and form field values before they are written to the markup result, as well as transparently adding hidden form fields that enable security features like e.g. protection against CSRF (Cross-Site Request Forgery).

 An implementation of `RequestDataValueProcessor` can be easily configured at the Application Context.
 It needs to implement the `org.springframework.web.servlet.support.RequestDataValueProcessor` interface and have